tytyhibye/VendorsPage/README.md

 ## _Description_

-Music Organizer is an interactive program that will take user inputted music from different genres and dynamically organize them by category.
-The user will then have access to these lists and each one will have click functions to give further details of the list item.
+Pierre's Vendor list is an interactive application that allows the user to upload a static list of vendors each having their own individual sub-lists of orders and details.
+Each order has additional details and the application dynamically stores and organizes all data while offering easy navigation throughout.

 ## _Setup/Installation Requirements_